-As many of you have probably guessed, I have a love for white meat chicken.
+As many of you have probably guessed, I love white meat chicken.
 It’s no dark meat for me.
 But the good news is that today’s chicken dinner is customizable to your chicken needs.
 Boneless skinless chicken thighs, sure, why not! *Applause* you’ve only just waited half of FOREVER for me to bring you something that could be made with something other than boneless skinless chicken breast.

-week decade.
+This one skillet chicken recipe is my go-to chicken dinner of the week decade.
 Obvi, this recipe requires just one pan.
-Which means, we make the chicken and the sauce – that’s right – in just uno skillet-o.
-We’re talking tender chicken, covered in a lemon garlic butter sauce that’s creamier that anything you’ve had before.
+This means we make the lemon garlic chicken and the sauce all from start to finish in one skillet.
+We’re talking tender chicken covered in a lemon garlic butter sauce that’s creamier than anything you’ve had before.

 Should I just stop here?
 Are you on your way to the kitchen, cuz ya should be!

 This recipe is somewhat, kinda sorta adapted and inspired by my Garlic Butter Salmon in Foil.
 Today’s Lemon Garlic Chicken recipe is inspired by the same sauce, only we add a splash of cream at the end and deck the whole thing out in an abundance of chopped fresh parsley.

 What makes this lemon garlic chicken recipe special?